hmoyen/drone_sim/README.md

 sudo apt-get install ros-<distro>-mqtt-client
 ```

-5. **Ensure Necessary Packages in .bashrc**: Make sure that Gazebo, ROS, and the `sky_sim` package are sourced in your `.bashrc` file to enable access to the required functionalities.
+5. **Ensure Necessary Packages in .bashrc**: Make sure that Gazebo, ROS, and the `sky_simulator` package are sourced in your `.bashrc` file to enable access to the required functionalities.
 Add the following lines to your `.bashrc` file:

 ## Cloning this Repository